djdoc962/About-jojolin/README.md

 # jojolin
-Hi everyone, this is my personal code examples.
+Hi everyone, this is my personal repository, some code examples that are useful for computer vision, machine learning solutions and backend development.